BGSpiegl/GCparagon/src/GCparagon/README.md

 -------------------------------------------------------------------------------------------------------------------
 - 12 cores are default, more cores are better
 - min.
 4 GB of RAM, \>8 recommended (max. observed memory usage was 2 GiB @ 24 cores, preset 1)
-- SSD scratch drive for `--temporary-directory`
+- SSD scratch drive for `--temporary-directory` with at least twice the input BAM file's size in free space for the tagging procedure

 Computation time might increase significantly if hardware requirements are not met.
+Computation may terminate if drive space and/or RAM size requirements are not met!

 ## Software Dependencies